officiallysingh/spring-boot-problem-handler/README.md

 Any autoconfigured advice can be customized by overriding the same and providing a different implementation.
 Make sure to add annotation `@Order(Ordered.HIGHEST_PRECEDENCE)` over the class, It makes this handler to take precedence over the fallback advice which handles `Throwable` i.e. for all exceptions for which no `ControllerAdvice`s are defined.
+In case of Constraint Violation exceptions, the `errorKey` is derived from the field name, but in cases where field name is customized using `@JsonProperty`, `MethodArgumentNotValidException` may need to be customized to use `@JsonProperty` instead of class's field name in dynamically generated `erroKey` as follows

 > For Spring Web applications
 ```java